Survivor (Destiny's Child album)

 Upon its release, Survivor received generally positive reviews, mostly aimed at its production, while its balladry, length and lyrical content ignited criticism.
-Retrospective critical commentaries have credited the record for its impact on mainstream music of the 2000s and for serving as foundation for Beyoncé's solo career.
-A global commercial success, the album debuted atop the US Billboard 200 with first-week sales of 663,000 units, becoming Destiny's Child's first number-one album on the chart.
+Retrospective critical commentaries have credited the record for its impact on mainstream music of the 2000s and for serving as foundation for Knowles' eventual solo career.
+A global commercial success, the album debuted atop the US Billboard 200 with first-week sales of 663,000 units, becoming Destiny's Child's first and only number-one studio album on the chart.
 It has gone on to be certified quadruple platinum by the Recording Industry Association of America (RIAA).
 At the 44th Annual Grammy Awards (2002), the album was nominated for Best R&B Album.
-By 2004, it had sold over ten million copies worldwide, being among the best-selling girl group albums of all time.
+By 2004, it had sold over 10 million copies worldwide, being among the best-selling girl group albums of all time.

 Survivor produced four singles.
 Its title track peaked at number two on the US Billboard Hot 100 and reached the top ten in 18 additional countries.
 In 2002, it won the Grammy Award for Best R&B Performance by a Duo or Group with Vocals.
 "Bootylicious" became Destiny's Child's fourth US Billboard Hot 100 number-one single and attained international success.
 "Emotion" became a US Billboard Hot 100 top-ten hit in the wake of the September 11 attacks, while "Nasty Girl" was released only overseas and achieved moderate success.
 The album was further promoted with the co-headlining Total Request Live Tour (2001) and the Destiny's Child World Tour (2002).
 After the latter's conclusion, the group embarked on a two-year hiatus, during which each member released a solo studio album to varying levels of success.